Administrative divisions of Iraq

-The main subdivision in Iraq is the 18 muhafazah, also known as governorates.
+The main subdivision in Iraq is the 19 muhafazah, also known as governorates.
 Before 1976 they were called liwas, or banner.

-Under the Constitution of Iraq adopted in 2005, one or more provinces may elect to form a Region, which has the right to a share of oil revenues.
+Under the Constitution of Iraq adopted in 2005, one or more provinces may elect to form a federal region, which has the right to a share of oil revenues.

 Modern Iraq mostly covers the Ottoman Empire vilayets (provinces) of Baghdad, Basra and Mosul and part of Zor and Arabia.

 The governorates are divided into districts.